Explore Our

 The Wall Street Journal

-Mia Lehrer of Studio-MLA has taken what was once an asphalt parking lot and transformed it into a living, dynamic landscape that blooms with the colors of Southern California’s seasons.
-With native and drought-tolerant plantings, over 200 trees, and landforms that evoke Los Angeles as a series of valleys nestled between mountains, the gardens will offer a distinct experience with each visit.
-Rolling fields, leisurely walking paths, and inviting gathering areas will also create much needed shade and green space for South Los Angeles.
+Mia Lehrer of Studio-MLA has taken what was once acres of parking and transformed it into a living, dynamic landscape that blooms with the colors of Southern California’s seasons.
+With native and drought-tolerant plantings, over 200 trees, and landforms that evoke Los Angeles as a series of valleys nestled between mountains, the gardens offer a distinct experience with each visit.
+Rolling fields, relaxing walking paths, and inviting gathering areas create much-needed shade and green space for South Los Angeles.

 The Building